buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 ### Optional - Feats as Active Proficiencies

-The Narrator may grant, at the player' \*\*s request, the ability to use the Active Proficiency point not to increase Magic or Weapon Proficiency, but to select a new Feat, respecting the requirements.
+The Game Master may grant, at the player' \*\*s request, the ability to use the Active Proficiency point not to increase Magic or Weapon Proficiency, but to select a new Feat, respecting the requirements.

 ### Base and Active Proficiency Scores